-The famous Astoria brunch place, Queens Comfort, also has this coffee and donut shop down the street.
-It’s generally much less crowded than the original (which almost always has a line during brunch), but it’s also a lot more casual - since you order at a counter and the majority of the menu involves extravagantly decorated donuts.
-They have a good biscuit breakfast sandwich and daily-changing specials, and if you’re looking for something quick or a meal with kids, this place works well.
+The people behind a famous brunch place that unfortunately closed in 2020, currently run this cafe and donut shop in Astoria.
+It’s generally much less crowded than the original (which almost always had a line during brunch), and it’s also a lot more casual.
+You order at a to-go window, and the majority of the menu involves extravagantly decorated donuts.
+(There’s also a good biscuit breakfast sandwich as well as daily specials.)
+If you’re looking for a place to grab something quick or a spot to get a meal with kids, Comfortland is a quality choice.

 McGruffin Biscuit Sandwich

 When you go to Comfortland, get the “McGruffin” biscuit sandwich.
 It’s so thick you’ll struggle to fit all of its layers in one bite, and the moist buttermilk biscuit is so fluffy and sweet it could be classified as a cupcake.
 Inside, you’ll find a fried egg, a grilled sausage patty, and a layer of melted cheese — all of which create a combination of sweet and salty flavors that’ll make you wonder why “pastry sandwiches″ don’t have their own tier in the food pyramid.

 Freaky Friday Big Mac Style Fried Chicken Sandwich

 Let’s get one thing clear: McDonald’s did a good thing for humanity when it debuted the Big Mac concept.
 But Comfortland’s take on the classic burger is in a whole different league.
 The crispy chicken is juicy and tender, and the seeded bun holds its own amongst several layers of melted cheese and creamy special sauce.
 Order this if you’re here for lunch or dinner.